 Child Tax Credit will be paid directly to the main carer for all the children in the family.
 If you are a single parent, this will be paid to you directly.
 If you are part of a couple, you will need to tell us which of you is the main carer for the children.
 You can choose whether to receive payments weekly or every four weeks.

-Payments will normally be made into a bank or building society account or a Post Office Card Account.
+Payments will normally be made into a bank or building society account.

 Working Tax Credit